joehannes-jobs-zz/webtrekk/literature/pages.md

 # Chapter pages

 Pages are root components with all their assets (styling, templates).
-They correlate to routes in a 1:1 manner
+They correlate to routes in a 1:1 manner (almost, we got an alias as well).

 ### Let's revise